nathani31/Visitor-Management-System/README.md

 cd visitor-management-backend
 Set up your database and configure your connection string in appsettings.json.
 3. Build and run the backend application:

     dotnet build
     dotnet run

 The .NET backend will be available at http://localhost:7252.

 ### Configuration:

- This project requires setting up of SQL Database from which the API fetching and storing the data .
+ This project requires setting up of MS SQL Database from which the API fetching and storing the data

+ The queries used in this project are stored inside MS Sql folder